-B.M. (highest distinction with honors), M.M., Performer's Certificate, Artist Diploma, and D.Mus.; Indiana University School of Music
+B.M. (highest distinction with honors), M.M., Performer's Certificate, Artist Diploma, D.Mus. | Indiana University School of Music

 Known for her bold artistry and diverse repertoire, Ann Yeung is recognized as one of the leading teachers and harpists of her generation throughout the world.
 She has performed in festivals throughout Europe, Asia, and the Americas, judged international harp competitions in Europe, Asia, and North America, and enjoys a multi-faceted career.
 She has won top international prizes (France, Japan) and numerous national harp solo competitions.
 “A dynamic performer with considerable flair” – Harp Column, her performances have been described as “splendid and cast a powerful spell” - New York Concert Review.
 She is Immediate Past President of the American Harp Society, Inc., having overseen a transformative period, and formerly Editor (2002-2014) of the World Harp Congress Review, for which the World Harp Congress recognized her in 2014 for outstanding dedication and service.

-She is the only person to simultaneously receive first prizes in the two highest divisions of the American Harp Society National Competition as well as the Prix Renié.
+She is the only person to simultaneously receive first prizes in the two highest divisions of the American Harp Society, Inc. (AHS) National Competition as well as the Prix Renié.
 As a winner of Artists International, she premiered her transcription of the Goldberg Variations at Carnegie Hall in 1999, the first known performance of the complete work on the harp.
 Dedicated to the expansion of the repertoire, She has premiered numerous compositions, including multi-media works.
 She has made recordings for the Innova, Fons, Albany, and Cadenza labels including the critically acclaimed Voyage: American Works for Flute and Harp as part of the Aletheia Duo with Jonathan Keeble (“A spectacular pairing” – Harp Column; “achingly beautiful.” – American Record Guide).

 A sought-after teacher, she has given master classes at renowned institutions, including the Curtis Institute of Music, the Royal Academy of Music in London, and the Shanghai Conservatory.
 She has also given lectures and presentations at festivals and venues throughout the world.
 Her students have won international and national first prizes, published significant editions and articles, founded innovative ensembles, achieved distinction in various fields, and have been appointed to faculty and principal orchestra positions worldwide.
-Recognized for her exceptional ability to foster individual creativity and artistry in her students, Dr. Yeung notes that her goal is to provide an innovative and comprehensive education that will help her students reach their potential as musicians and artists.
-She is the Founder and Director of the highly successful Illinois Summer Harp Class (iSHC).
+She is a recipient of the Campus 2014 Award for Excellence in Graduate and Professional Teaching.